 For handgun licence applications, you will need to contact an approved handgun target shooting club to arrange your safety course.
 At the end of the course you will sit a short, written test of multiple choice questions and as well as a practical test.
-This guide to the handgun safety course (PDF) will help you prepare for the safety course and test.
 Our 'target shooters and clubs' page has more information on receiving instruction in using a handgun.

 Once you have completed the relevant firearm safety course, you must attach the completion certificate you receive to the licence application form along you submit to Victoria Police's Licensing & Regulation Division.